-Unidos para protestar pacíficamente para hacer cumplir las 35 resoluciones de la ONU para descolonizar a PR, porque el que coloniza no cree en la justicia para todos (PR & NYC) / United to peacefully protest for compliance of the 35 UN resolutions to decolonize PR, because he who colonizes doesn’t believe in justice for all (more on right margin below).
+Unidos para protestar pacíficamente para hacer cumplir las 35 resoluciones de la ONU para descolonizar a PR, porque el que coloniza no cree en la justicia para todos (PR & NYC) / United to peacefully protest for compliance to 35 UN resolutions for PR decolonization, because he who colonizes doesn’t believe in justice for all.
+Facebook: UnTsunamiPR

 Buscar este blog